-[Copilot Studio] Comparing methods for giving KPI data for aggregation to an agent: chat attachment, file knowledge, and SharePoint
+[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

-[Copilot Studio] Comparing methods for giving KPI data for aggregation to an agent: chat attachment, file knowledge, and SharePoint
+[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

-Copilot Studio agents were verified in actual testing across three routes for passing Excel data for aggregation: chat attachment, file knowledge, and SharePoint.
-In addition to officially recommended methods, we also investigated whether the code interpreter can perform aggregation without attachments.
+Copilot Studio agents were tested with three methods for passing Excel data for aggregation: chat attachment, file knowledge, and SharePoint.
+In addition to officially recommended methods, we also verified whether the code interpreter can perform aggregation without attachments.

 2026.06.22